basti564/DreamGrid/README.md

 ## Compile the launcher
 * Open **Launcher** in Android Studio
-* Ensure USB debugging is enalbed on your headset
+* Ensure USB debugging is enabled on your headset
 * Hit play button in Android Studio

 ## Convert icons from SideQuest